firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Fri Jun  5 23:27:22 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 00:00:33 UTC 2015.

 The ipset `feodo` has **96** entries, **96** unique IPs.